danReynolds/SummonerExpert/README.md

 Response: "Poppy's title is Keeper of the Hammer"

+## Roadmap

+Things we want to have:

+1. Stats by ELO
+2. Stats about particular summoners
+3. Stats about team comps
+4. Champion synergy
+5. Champion performance over game length
+6. Item efficiency

+Why we don't:

+We are currently only using Champion.gg for our statistics, which has been a great experience.
+Champion.gg does not, however, expose all of the data on the site, such as synergy in their [public API](http://api.champion.gg/docs/).

+Send them a tweet [here](https://twitter.com/champion_gg?lang=en) to release synergy and performance over game length data!

+We're going to look into compiling stats ourselves to provide information like stats by ELO, synergy and item efficiency and are actively looking for other sources for this data.

 ## We Want Your Suggestions!

 We're looking to add more functionality as people request them so leave feature requests, complaints and bugs [here](https://github.com/danReynolds/SummonerExpert/issues/new).